KIT-IAI/rapidPF/docs/assumptions.md

 # Assumptions

 !!! note "Naming convention"
-    We distinguish between a *master system* and several *slave systems*.
+    We distinguish between a *master system* and several *worker systems*.
     The sole difference is that the *master system* contains the reference bus.

 ### Case file generator